rust-embedded/discovery/microbit/src/02-requirements/README.md

 Maybe?
 It depends mainly on two things: your previous experience with microcontrollers and/or whether a high level crate already exists, like the [`nrf52-hal`], for your development board somewhere.
-You can lough through the [Awesome Embedded Rust HAL list] for your microcontroller, if you intend to use a different one.
+You can look through the [Awesome Embedded Rust HAL list] for your microcontroller, if you intend to use a different one.

 [`nrf52-hal`]: https://docs.rs/nrf52-hal